monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 Records are populated as below
  - Multi level index (batch id, offset) of all the files in fg_bg_jpg folder
   - The  __getitem__ method takes index as an argument.
- - index is used to calculate batch_id by dividing batch_id by 40000.
+ - index is used to calculate batch_id by dividing index by 40000.
 Remainder is used to calculate offset
- - Once the fg_bg image file is identied the corresponding background image file is identified based on naming convention.
+ - Once the fg_bg image file is identified the corresponding background image file is identified based on naming convention.
  For exmaple of fg_bg image file name is fg_bg_1_100_1_15.jpg then by convention second number after fg_bg will be background image, in this case it will be bg_100.jpg and it will be avaialble in bg_jpg folder under respective batch id directory

- Based on convention the mask image filename will have same suffix so,  fg_bg_1_100_1_15.jpg file correspoding mask image will be bg_mask_1_100_1_15.jpg will be available in mask_black_jpg folder under the batch id directory
+ Based on convention the ground truth mask image, filename will have same suffix as the fg_bg image file name.
+For example if fg_bg image filename is fg_bg_1_100_1_15.jpg, file name correspoding to ground truth mask image will be bg_mask_1_100_1_15.jpg, which will be available in mask_black_jpg folder under the batch id directory

- Similary, depth image filename will have the same suffix so fg_bg_1_100_1_15.jpg fg_bg_1_100_1_15.jpg file correspoding mask image will be depth_1_100_1_15.jpg will be available in mask_black_jpg directory under the respective batch directory
+ Similary, ground truth  depth image filename will have the same suffix as the fg_bg image file name.
+For example, if fg_bg image filename is fg_bg_1_100_1_15.jpg, the  filename correspoding depth image will be depth_1_100_1_15.jpg, which will be available in depth_fg_bg_jpg directory under the respective batch directory

 ## ii.
 Data Augmentation

 For the training images there are two augmentations used:

-- ColorJitter from torchvisiong with brightness:0.075, contrast:0.075, saturation:0.075, hue:0.075
+- ColorJitter from torchvision with brightness:0.075, contrast:0.075, saturation:0.075, hue:0.075
 - Custom class GaussianNoise with mean 0, standard deviation: 0.05 with probability: 0.2.

 Same Data augmentations are applied on input bg, fg_bg, mask, depth images